rustshop/flakebox/docs/building-new-project.md

 > cd flakebox-tutorial/
 ```

-Since we don't have a dev shell yet, initialize new project with `cargo` from nixpkgs:
+Since we don't have a dev shell yet, initialize new project using `cargo` from nixpkgs:

 ```
 > nix run nixpkgs#cargo -- init